n3m3s7s/softimo/README.md

 **Note**: in the file https://github.com/n3m3s7s/softimo/blob/master/src/samples/factory_purge.php there is a quick example on how to use the factory tools;

-**Remember**: is "post-processing optimization" is enabled, than the cache image will be also optimized only during its creation, accordingly to its mime type;
+**Remember**: if "post-processing optimization" is enabled, than the cache image will be also optimized only during its creation, accordingly to its mime type;

 This can be a time-consuming process (especially for PNGs) but Soft will assure that will be executed only for the first time and every subsequent request to the same resource will benefit of the cache mechanism;